dos-git/Firebird_DB/README.txt

-Objective: create interface to use firebird with Python
+Objective: create interface to use Firebird database with Python